rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     2. Patch / set the DeploymentConfig to the image's `${BUILD_TAG}`
     3. Rollout the changes
     4. Verify the deployment
-We will now to through these steps in detail.
+* We will now go through these steps in detail.

 #### Part 4a - Build